WeiLi-Alpha/ArcusTech/README.md

 Limit Correction Amount, in the unit of `Pulses`.
 When press the home limit button, the motor moves to the specified direction.
-After hitting the switch button, it reverses the direction by the amount defined by the LCA.
+After hitting the switch button, it moves in the reversed direction by the number of steps defined by the LCA.

 ## 3. Ratio